 - Box is a classic case of high growth cloud company which is surviving due to Cash Flow from Financing (refer Case Study # 1)

 - Box is growing at a very fast pace and should be able to generate Free Cash Flows going forward.

 - Since Box Free Cash Flow to Firm is negative for the next 5 years, it may not be wise for us to calculate the value of Box using the Discounted Cash Flow approach.
 In this case approach using the Relative Valuation is suggested.

 - I am rather scared of this IPO and infact wrote an article on Top 10 Scariest Details of Box IPO.
 Please note that one of the scariest details in Box IPO is company’s Negative Free Cash Flow.

 # 7 – Why does Free Cash Flows Matter

-- Good indicator for Investors seeking Capital Appreciation – For growth-oriented investors, companies with high Free Cash Flows are likely to invest their free cash for the capital expenditures that are necessary to grow their core business.
+- Good indicator for Investors seeking Capital Appreciation – For growth-oriented investors, companies with high Free Cash Flows to firm are likely to invest their free cash for the capital expenditures that are necessary to grow their core business.
 Growing levels of Free Cash Flows are generally an excellent indicator of future earnings gains.